unplugin/unplugin-icons/README.md

 - ☁️ On-demand - Only bundle the icons you really uses, while having all the options.
 - 🖨 SSR / SSG friendly - Ship the icons with your page, no more FOUC.
 - 🌈 Stylable - Change size, color, or even add animations as you would with styles and classes.
+- 📥 [Custom icons](#custom-icons) - load your custom icons to get universal integrations at ease.
 - 📲 [Auto Importing](#auto-importing) - Use icons as components directly in your template.
 - 🦾 TypeScript support.
 - 🔍 [Browse Icons](https://icones.js.org/)